haplo/pipenv/docs/basics.rst

 The user can provide these additional parameters:

-    - ``--three`` — Performs the installation in a virtualenv using the system ``python3`` link.
     - ``--python`` — Performs the installation in a virtualenv using the provided Python interpreter.

-    .. warning:: None of the above commands should be used together.
-They are also **destructive** and will delete your current virtualenv before replacing it with an appropriately versioned one.

     - ``--dev`` — Install both ``develop`` and ``default`` packages from ``Pipfile``.
     - ``--system`` — Use the system ``pip`` command rather than the one from your virtualenv.
     - ``--deploy`` — Make sure the packages are properly locked in Pipfile.lock, and abort if the lock file is out-of-date.